European-XFEL/Karabo/doc/concepts/general_concepts.rst

 Technical Implementation
 ~~~~~~~~~~~~~~~~~~~~~~~~
 Every device is subscribed as a client to a central message broker.
 All devices subscribe
 with their device names.
-The broker uses this names for message routing during the
+The broker uses these names for message routing during the
 request / reply communication.
 The requesting instance generates a unique ID for each
-request, which is shipped with the message and is used for blocking and un-blocking or
+request, which is shipped with the message and is used for blocking and unblocking or
 registering and finding a provided callback, respectively.
 Details on Broker communication
 can be found in Section :ref:`broker`.